 Things to consider when using the Self Install Kit.

 Satellite Pros - Starlink Installs

 A professional Starlink install from Satellite Pros.
-We repurpose a DISH mount to get it up and away from the snow on the roof.
+We can use the Volcano mount if you bought it from SPACEX or we can repurpose a DISH mount to get it up and away from the snow on the roof.

 Sign up for the Starlink Beta program here.